dmatscheko/metacompiler/README.md

 #### Line plus inline commands

 * __:whitespace(whitespace name | token)__
-This defines the used whitespace for the following token and numbers.
+This defines the allowed whitespace between the following token and numbers.
 * __:script(script name | token)__
 This defines a JS, that is executed instead of a parser rule.
 It can emit parser rules depending on the target text and is therefore a dynamic parser rule.